thisislink/OutOfYourElement/OOYE – Code Explained Part V: Let’s Get Functional.md

-# OYE – Code Explained Part V: Let’s Get Functional
+# OOYE – Code Explained Part V: Let’s Get Functional

 Welcome to Part V. If you’ve missed the previous lessons, be sure to check them out here: